iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/03-uddi-agility/assignment.md

 Now you’ll take it a step further by cloning the policy and adding a rule to explicitly block adult content domains.

-1. In the Policies page, click the three-dot menu next to your current policy → **select Clone.**
+1. In the Policies page, click the hamburger icon next to the Default Global Policy, then  → select Clone.
+Note by cloning the policy, you’re copying all existing policy rules and creating a new policy.

 ![Screenshot 2025-07-13 at 11.14.14.png](https://play.instruqt.com/assets/tracks/26xnz6aweydm/dd5c74475d0b0b914ab9ce74383f5197/assets/Screenshot%202025-07-13%20at%2011.14.14.png)

-3. Name the cloned policy: Infoblox-Lab
+3. Name the cloned policy: Infoblox-Lab.
-4. Click into the new policy → go to the Policy Rules tab.
+4. Click  the Policy Rules text in the left side-panel.
-5. Click Add Rule → choose Category Filter
+5. Click Add Rule → choose Category Filter.

 ![Screenshot 2025-07-13 at 11.17.08.png](https://play.instruqt.com/assets/tracks/26xnz6aweydm/d34f2a5e71cbd036d45a4f37ac3a4179/assets/Screenshot%202025-07-13%20at%2011.17.08.png)